pforret/blog.splashing/_topic/city/panamacity.md

 ---
 # Panama City

-Panama City, also simply known as Panama, is the capital and largest city of Panama.
+Panama City, also known as Panama, is the capital and largest city of Panama.
 It has an urban population of 880,691, with over 1.5 million in its metropolitan area.
 The city is located at the Pacific entrance of the Panama Canal, in the province of Panama.
 The city is the political and administrative center of the country, as well as a hub for banking  and commerce.The city of Panama was founded on 15 August 1519, by Spanish conquistador Pedro Arias  Dávila.
 The city was the starting point for expeditions that conquered the Inca Empire in Peru.
-It was a stopover point on one of the most important trade routes in the American continent, leading to the fairs of Nombre de Dios and Portobelo, through which passed most of the gold and silver that Spain mined from the Americas.

 ## Unsplash photos